 The Nuclear Energy Act (990/1987) and the Nuclear Energy Decree (161/1988) grant Parliament final authorization to permit the building of new major nuclear installations, including final disposal facilities for nuclear waste.
 The act and the decree also define the licensing procedure and conditions for the use of nuclear energy, including waste management, as well as the responsibilities and powers of the authorities.

 The Radiation Act (592/1991) establishes the conditions for preventing and limiting the harmful effects of radiation on the health of workers and the general public.
-The latest amendments to the Radiation Act and Decree were made at the end of 2005, to reflect the EU directive on the control of high activity sealed radioactive sources.
+The latest amendments to the Radiation Act and Decree were made at the end of 2005, to reflect the European Union directive on the control of high activity sealed radioactive sources.

 The Nuclear Liability Act (484/1972 and 588/1994) implements the Paris Convention on Third Party Liability in the Field of Nuclear Energy and the Brussels Supplementary Convention.
 The amendment of 1994 adopts the Joint Protocol bridging the Paris and Vienna Conventions.
-Amendments approved in 2005 include unlimited financial liability to licensees and a requirement that the licensee must acquire insurance to cover damages up to €700 million, which entered into force in 2012.
+Amendments approved in 2005 include unlimited financial liability for licensees and a requirement that the licensee acquire insurance to cover damages up to €700 million, which entered into force in 2012.